qasimyu/amc/README.md

 ### phylogenetic tree (optional)

-When the path to the executable SCITE command is specified, the phylogenetic tree can be automatically reconstructed and will be written to a file in GraphViz format.
+When the path to the executable SCITE command is specified, the phylogenetic tree will be automatically reconstructed and written to a file in GraphViz format.

 ## Arguments